 - Brown: A great accent to rich wood office furniture, brown can be a strong and powerful color.
 It can range in warmth and intensity, and instill a sense of old-world charm in spaces like the offices for lawyers or law-makers.

 - Pastel yellow: A lot of creatives love the way yellow can get the juices flowing, and choosing a more muted shade of yellow gives off a certain sunniness without being too bright or jarring.
-It can also be considered a great neutral backdrop for other office decor.
+It can also be considered a great neutral backdrop for another office decor.

 - Off-white: Okay, so we did say to stay away from white, but when you warm it up or cool it down it can become far less sterile and a clean appearance for offices and employees who want to promote stylish minimalism.